cubing/twsearch/README.md

 `-C`    Calculate and print information about canonical sequences.

+`--cancelseqs`  Read sequences on standard in and perform move cancellations
+                to minimize the length of the sequences.

 `--checkbeforesolve`  Check that a position is legal before attempting to
                     solve it.
 This may take extra time or memory for large puzzles.

 `-d` *#*  Set the max depth to search.

+`--distinguishall`  Distinguish all pieces, despite any identical
+        piece definitions in the tws file.

 `-F`    Force the use of arrays rather than bitmaps in God calculations.